trallnag/ansible-role-systemd-unit/README.md

   type: str
   required: true
   description: >-
     Full name of the systemd unit.
-For example "rclone-sync.timer".
+For example `rclone-sync.timer`.

 systemd_unit__content:
   type: str
   required: true
   description: >-
-    The systemd unit itself.
-For example the content of the "rclone-sync.timer" file.
+    The systemd unit file content.
+For example the content of the `rclone-sync.timer` unit file.

 systemd_unit__activate:
   type: bool
   required: false
   default: false
   description: >-
     Should the unit be activated?
-Activation means: Unmask, enable, s and restart if already active.
+Activation means: Unmask, enable, start, and restart if already active.

 systemd_unit__restart:
   type: bool
   required: false
   default: false
   description: >-
-    Should the unit be restarted if it was already active and the uni file itself did not change?
+    Should the unit be restarted if it was already active and the unit file itself did not change?
 For example useful to trigger restart if script changed that is executed by service.

 systemd_unit__running_check:
   type: str
   required: false
   default: false
   description: >-
-    Should a `systemctl is-active` be performed at the end of the rol ensure unit is running?
+    Should a `systemctl is-active` be performed at the end of the role to ensure unit is running?

 systemd_unit__running_check_delay:
   type: str
   required: false
   default: "0"
   description: >-
     Time in seconds to wait before performing check to see if unit is running at end of role.
-Only relevant if `systemd_unit_running_ch is set to `true`.
+Only relevant if `systemd_unit__running_check` is set to `true`.
 Decimals (as string) supported.
 Pause only done if unit enabled, started, or restarted by role.
 ```

 ## Project status